Renewable energy in Finland: Solar power

+Despite its northern position, Finland enjoys similar levels of annual sunshine to Germany or Denmark.
+Lower atmospheric temperatures in Finland enhance solar photovoltaic cell efficiency, as these cells operate more effectively in colder conditions.
+Nonetheless, solar energy faces technical challenges due to its intermittency, particularly in the Arctic region with its pronounced day-night and seasonal variations.
+In 2022, Finland's solar power capacity grew by over 60 percent, yet it remains a minor component of the country's overall power generation.

 Photovoltaics

 The PV capacity of Finland was (2006) 4.1 MWp.
 Solar power in Finland was (1993–1999) 1 GWh, (2000–2004) 2 GWh and (2005) 3 GWh.
 There has been at least one demonstration project by the YIT Rakennus, NAPS Systems, Lumon and City of Helsinki in 2003.
 Finland is not a member either in the IEA's Photovoltaic Power Systems Programme or the Scandinavian Photovoltaic Industry Association, SPIA.

 Solar heating

 The objective in solar heating is 163,000 m2 collector area (1995–2010).
 In 2006 the collector area in operation was 16,493 m2.
 Solar heat in Finland was (1997–2004) 4-5 GWh and (2005) 6 GWh.
 Thus, Finland has installed 10% of its objective in 11 years time (1995–2010).
 The solar heating has not been competitive due to cheap alternatives (electricity, fuel oil and district heating) and the lack of support systems.
 Companies and public organizations may receive 40% investment subsidies, but private houses do not receive subsidies yet.
 The Finnish Solar Industries (FSI) group was established in 2001.
 2006/2005 the markets grew 43%.
 Finland's production capacity is 16,000 m2/a.
 New installations were: 2,380 m2 (2006), 1,668 m2 (2005) and 1,141 m2 (2004).
 There are growth opportunities in the solar heating.